The short version

 There may not be one ‘ideal’ bedroom temperature for everyone

 The difference in people’s individual preferences makes it difficult to recommend an exact bedroom temperature that will suit everyone.
-Some sleep websites and researchers suggest ideal bedroom temperature ranges, but even those aren’t always the same, and I’ll be discussing that issue later in the article.
+Some sleep websites and researchers suggest ideal bedroom temperature ranges, but even those aren’t always the same.
+More on that later in the article.

 Although most sleep websites recommend keeping your bedroom cooler, the range of temperatures that I’ve seen goes from 60°F (15.6°C) up to 72°F (22.2°C).
 This makes sense in some ways, because where I live 60°F would be considered quite cool, while 72°F is a nice summer’s day.
-Perhaps where you live, however, 72°F would be considered cool in the summer.
+When I lived in southern Spain, however, 72°F would have been unusually cool in the summer.

 Yet in one study, the researchers state that the optimal range for sleep is around 19-21°Celcius (66.2-69.8° Fahrenheit).